EnterpriseDB/tpa/docs/src/index.md

 ## It's just Postgres

-TPAexec can create complex clusters with many features configured, but the result is just Postgres.
+TPA can create complex clusters with many features configured, but the result is just Postgres.
 The installation follows some conventions designed to make life simpler, but there is no hidden magic or anything standing in the way between you and the database.
 You can do everything